Serve as an informational resource for external funding.

 Proposals can be initiated in two ways:

-A person initiating a proposal should discuss the idea with his/her supervisor and then submit to Resource Development a project idea form or, if the idea is more fully developed, a concept paper – a written summary of the proposed project identifying the concept, the project director, funding source, requested amount, and any matching requirements.
+Faculty or staff who have an idea for a grant project should discuss the idea first with a supervisor and then contact Resource Development for further discussion.
+If the idea is more fully developed, a written summary can be summited in the form of a content paper.
 If a funding source has not been identified, Resource Development will assist in researching and acquiring information and guidelines for an appropriate grant program.

 From the information presented, Resource Development will generate a Preliminary Grant Approval Form requesting approval from the President’s Senior Executive Staff to develop the proposal.
 The Senior Executive Staff will consider the following questions: